airbytehq/airbyte/docs/integrations/sources/microsoft-onedrive.md

 3. On the Set up the source page, select **Microsoft OneDrive** from the Source type dropdown.
 4. Enter the name for the Microsoft OneDrive connector.
 5. Enter **Drive Name**.
 To find your drive name go to settings and at the top of setting menu you can find the name of your drive.
-6. Enter **Folder Path**.
+6. Select **Search Scope**.
+Specifies the location(s) to search for files.
+Valid options are 'ACCESSIBLE_DRIVES' to search in the selected OneDrive drive, 'SHARED_ITEMS' for shared items the user has access to, and 'ALL' to search both.
+Default value is 'ALL'.
-7. Toggle the **Include Shared Items** button to search within shared items for files matching the defined stream pattern.
-Note that drive name and folder path are only relevant for your personal OneDrive and won't affect shared items.
+7. Enter **Folder Path**.
+Leave empty to search all folders of the drives.
+This does not apply to shared items.
 8. The **OAuth2.0** authorization method is selected by default.
 Click **Authenticate your Microsoft OneDrive account**.
 Log in and authorize your Microsoft account.
 9. For **Start Date**, enter the date in YYYY-MM-DD format.
 The data added on and after this date will be replicated.
 10. Add a stream: